-FARE COLLECTION SYSTEM awarded contract (FY 2020)
+FARE COLLECTION SYSTEM

-OPERATIONS CONTROL CENTER awarded contract (FY 2020)
+OPERATIONS CONTROL CENTER

 The Phoenix Public Transit Department (PTD) not only focuses on operating transportation services that provide riders with a safe ride but also recognizes the immense value in physically connecting our communities.
 Riders can access schools, health facilities, jobs, grocery stores, pharmacies and many other critical connections.
 The department works in partnership with Valley Metro, the regional public transit agency that provides coordinated transportation services to riders in the metro area.